Chemical Substance Management

 Initiatives for preventing air and water pollution

-We have installed monitoring systems within our production process, and remove harmful chemical substances from gases and water emitted at our production site by utilizing a variety of environmental protection technologies, including in-house developed VOC treatment equipment.
-We also strive to improve our manufacturing processes so as to minimize the amount of these substances that is used and emitted.
+We have installed monitoring systems within our production processes and use various environmental protection technologies, including our in-house VOC treatment equipment, to remove harmful chemical substances from exhaust gases and wastewater at our production sites.
+We also strive to improve manufacturing processes to minimize the use and emissions of these substances.